 Benefits of Therapy

 Wrist exercises are used to restore muscle strength, mobility and function lost after the injury.
 Therapy cannot heal the initial fracture, but repeated load-bearing activities can work to build stronger, denser bones.
 This is an important factor in preventing future injuries.
-Since wrist fractures often occur in the elderly, therapy may be ongoing to improve bone density.
-In this case, low impact exercises such as swimming are usually recommended.
+Since wrist fractures often occur in older people, therapy may be ongoing to improve bone density.
+In this case, low-impact exercises, such as swimming, are usually recommended.